Panthessaliko Stadium

 The Panthessaliko Stadium is a stadium located in Volos, Greece.
 The stadium was the site of football (soccer) matches during the 2004 Summer Olympics.
-It was officially opened on July 30, 2004 and has a capacity of 22,189 seats, though only 21,100 seats were made publicly available for the Olympic matches.
-The Panthessaliko Stadium is the home stadium of the Volos N.F.C. which plays in the Super League Greece.
-It also hosted the 2017 Greek Football Cup Final, where PAOK defeated AEK 2–1.
-It hosted the 2020 Greek Football Cup Final between AEK and Olympiacos.
+It was officially opened on July 30, 2004, and has a capacity of 22,189 seats, though only 21,100 seats were made publicly available for the Olympic matches.
+The Panthessaliko Stadium is the home stadium of Volos which plays in the Super League Greece.
+It also hosted the 2007, 2017, 2020, 2023, 2024 and 2026 Greek Cup finals.
 In 2022, it hosted a pair of matches of the Greece national football team both won by Greece.

 Facilities

 Panthessaliko Stadium offers the following facilities, amenities, and attractions.